GeertJohan/yubigo/readme.md

 ## yubigo

 The Yubigo authentication Go package provides an easy way to integrate the Yubico Yubikey into your existing Go-based user authentication infrastructure.
-Installation is simple using `go get`.

 ### Status and Roadmap